chambers5710/Cam_Img_Recognition_ReactNative_MobileApp/readme.md

 # React Native Camera Component with Server-Side Image Recognition Functionality

+See a demo of this application in action on YouTube [here](https://youtu.be/lfskUzg-Bxg?si=4ggcHiTG0BetBsge)

-This application was built for my portfolio to showcase a Mobile-Net trained neural network ([GitHub for that project:](https://github.com/chambers5710/Keras_Pokemon_CNN.git))that recognizes images of Pokemon.
+This application was built for my portfolio to showcase a Mobile-Net trained neural network ([GitHub for that project](https://github.com/chambers5710/Keras_Pokemon_CNN.git))that recognizes images of Pokemon.
 The user may snap a photo in real time of a character and the app will pass it to the development server where a prediction is made.
 The app then returns a basic set of data for that particular Pokemon from the PokeAPI.

 ## Installation